-Nopal for cholesterol
+Nopal for healthy heart

 Fibre may also be the reason why studies have found that nopal lowers bad (LDL) cholesterol in humans and animals.(4) Either way, eating it as part of a healthy diet and exercise regimen is good for heart health.

-Ease joint pain with nopal
+Ease joint pain with nopal cactus

 Researchers have looked into the potential of nopal cactus as an antiallergenic and anti-ulcer agent and its ability to boost long-term memory.
-The results are intriguing.(6) Modern science supports the microbial and neuro-protective benefits of nopal.(7) Neuro-protective means that adding the cactus to your diet can help prevent against nerve damage and resulting loss of sensitivity.
+The results are intriguing.(6) Modern science seems to support the microbial and neuroprotective benefits of nopal, meaning that adding the cactus to your diet may help protect against nerve damage.(7)

-Key nopal benefits
+Key nopal cactus benefits

 - High in dietary fibre including mucilage